 Other Effective Direct Mail Strategies

-If you rely on sending non-paper goods in your direct mail campaign, there are several options that are still very effective at engaging consumers and promoting your business.
+If you rely on sending non-paper goods in your direct mail campaign, there are several options that are effective.
+Here are some options at engaging consumers and promoting your business.

 - Dimensional mailers are taking the direct mail marketing world by storm.
 Design 3D mailers that grab the attention of consumers, thereby instantly increasing the ROI of your marketing campaign.
 Typical 3D formats include boxes and tubs that have teasers on the outside.

 - Postcards have a huge impact as mailers.
-Oversized postcards have the greatest response rate over other mediums at 5%, and regular postcards are close behind at 4.25%.
+In fact, oversized postcards have the greatest response rate over other mediums at 5%, and regular postcards are close behind at 4.25%.
 They’re easy to read, and with the right design they’ll instantly engage consumers.

-- Discounts and freebies are the perfect way to encourage customers to read the rest of the direct mail piece and to then go online or visit your physical business.
+- Discounts and freebies are the perfect way to encourage customers to read the rest of the direct mail piece.
+Also, it helps them go online or visit your physical business.
 These incentives are essential to increasing ROI and gaining returning customers.

 - Interesting envelopes create a connection with the consumer immediately.
-An envelope with an interesting marketing message or design will encourage consumers to open it right away.
+For example, an envelope with an interesting marketing message or design will encourage consumers to open it right away.

-The proposed change by the USPS can be intimidating for many businesses, but if you’re concerned about paying more to send promotional merchandise, consider switching to a different direct mail strategy.
+Above all, the proposed change by the USPS can be intimidating for many businesses.
+However, if you’re concerned about paying more to send promotional merchandise, consider switching to a different direct mail strategy.

 This type of production is called offset printing because the ink is not transferred directly on to the paper.
 Instead, the process involved plates usually made from aluminum that transfer an image on to a rubber surface.
-That image is then rolled on to a sheet of paper.
-Offset printing is designed to produce high volume orders because of the process it takes to set up a job.
+Then, the image rolls on to a sheet of paper.
+The design of offset printing is to produce high volume orders because of the process it takes to set up a job.
 So the more you print, the less expensive the price is per piece.
 Since the majority of shoppers (92%) prefer to make their purchasing decisions by receiving direct mail, using offset printing for a large mailing job is very cost effective.
-This method also gives your printing job the best possible printing quality, with a crisp and clean look and vivid color reproduction.
+This method also gives your printing job the best possible printing quality.
+Also, with a crisp and clean look and vivid color reproduction.
 Offset printing can also utilize a range of paper types with custom finishes and custom inks.

 Digital printing is a company’s best option when looking for Short run capabilities.
 This process prints using dry ink toner and goes directly onto the paper without plates.
-One of the Key Benefits of Digital printing is leveraging variable data, such as unique codes, names, images or even letter versions.
+One of the Key Benefits of Digital printing is leveraging variable data.
+Such as unique codes, names, images or even letter versions.
 Offset cannot provide variable data between printing pieces so all of the material is the same, but digital printing allows you to personalize each piece to the recipient.
 As the technology in digital printing has progressed, its quality has become more acceptable for more uses.
 Its speedy process is another advantage, as printing projects that use digital printing often have faster turnaround times.
-This makes smaller printing jobs more cost-effective when using digital printing and you won’t be stuck with extra materials after the job is done.
+This makes smaller printing jobs more cost-effective when using digital printing.
+You won’t be stuck with extra materials after the job is done.